omm-prakash/GPT-2/README.md

 Contlo On-Campus Placement Assignment: Implementation of GPT-2 Architecture

 ## Description
 GPT-2, short for "Generative Pre-trained Transformer 2," is a state-of-the-art natural language processing (NLP) model developed by OpenAI.
 This repository provide a simplified code for the GPT-2 architecture, modifications and with large scale training stategy.
-The [Contlo Placement Assigment](https://contlo.notion.site/Assignment-32610c8f37dd4435b1f97ecaff93bdaf) provided taks to develope the architecture along with modification.
+The [Contlo Placement Assignment](https://contlo.notion.site/Assignment-32610c8f37dd4435b1f97ecaff93bdaf) provided task to develope the architecture along with modification.
 The code focused on understanding the Transformer architecture, modifying its structures for improved performance, and implementing efficient training loops suitable for distributed training across multiple GPUs.
+The tasks are described as follows:

 ### 1 | GPT-2 Model & Checkpoints
 Implement the `GPT2-small` model (with 125 million parameters) using Python and PyTorch.
 Touch upon the key aspects of the model like multi-head self-attention mechanism, feed-forward networks and positional encoding.